<< <%SKIN-STRTRANS-SYNTOC%> >>

 Use the Database on a USB Memory Key

 It is possible to change the program's setup to use the database on a USB memory key.
 This would be most advantageous if you have the program installed on multiple computers, perhaps one at your home and one in your organization's office, and you want to bring the database with you as you move between those different computers.
-This is for users of the Standalone or Lite versions of DONATION, but not the network versions.
+This is for users of the Standalone or Lite versions of DONATION, but not the Web Network Version or Local Network versions.